Nourishing Resilience: Thursday Night Mindfulness Sessions

-Each class will include a short centering practice, an introduction to that night's philosophical theme and practice.
-Our formal meditation practice will be 23-minutes long, followed by a brief relaxation practice.
+Each class will include a short centering practice, an introduction to that night's practice.
+Our formal meditation practice will be 20-minutes long, followed by a brief relaxation practice.
 Each class will include time for conversation and questions following each practice - because learning is often deepened through conversation.

 What type of meditation will we be doing?